kukuu/microservices-nodejs-docker-nginx/monolith-to-microservice.md

 # Monolith to microservice

 Note any changes should not change the user experience.
 Just the architecture.
+When refactoring from monolithic to microservices.

 1. https://github.com/kukuu/AGILITY/blob/master/SOA-and-MicroServices.md